sashastadler/crunge-notes/Notes/Adventure Log.md

  The crew gets information about [Orson](Characters/NPCs/Orson.md) from the barkeep at Zira's and heads to his farm.
 Met Orson and saw the killed animals - they are rotting.

  Head back into town and visit a clothing store run by [[Mary]] where they purchase some nice clothes.
 Next they head to [Tia's Materium](Locations/Basses.md#Tia's%20Materium) with some squirrels to maybe get information about the poison/rot.

+ Talked to some folk about the beast and then set up camp for the night.